-The tympanum above the doors was ruined during the French Revolution and its decorative panel comprising six statues destroyed.
-Traces of paint are still visible today as a reminder that in the Middle-Ages, most Gothic portals were colourful.
+The French Revolution ruined the tympanum above the doors by destroying its original decorative panel comprising six statues.
+Traces of paint are still visible today as a reminder that in the Middle Ages, most Gothic portals were colourful.

 The statues of the façade, believed to depict the kings of France, were beheaded and their original heads lost.
-They have since been replaced by those which can be seen today.
+They have since been replaced by those that you can see today.

-The two doors and the tympanum are surmounted by a fine gable, the two curved sides of which end in a shape evoking something like a curly cabbage.
+A fine gable surmounts the two doors and the tympanum.
+Its two curved sides end in a shape evoking something like a curly cabbage.

-Above the main portals and the gable is a fine stained-glass window created in the 19th century, which is flanked on each side by two statues.
+Above the main portals and the gable is a fine stained-glass window from the 19th century.
+It is flanked on each side by a statue.

-The façade is finished with a Gothic balustrade on which stands a statue of Archangel Saint Michael, made in 1507, slaying the dragon with a cross, by Jean Paumier.
+The façade ends with a Gothic balustrade on which stands a statue by Jean Paumier of Archangel Saint Michael (1507) slaying the dragon with a cross.

 The Bell Tower